oceanprotocol-archive/OEPs/8/README.md

 The main motivations of this OEP are:

+* Establish a standard Asset Metadata format to allow interoperability between participants in the Ocean ecosystem
 * Specify the common attributes that HAVE to be added in Asset Metadata
-* Normalize the attributes to use in any curation process, allowing to have a common structure to sort and filter the Asset Metadata
 * Identify the recommended additional attributes that SHOULD be included in Asset Metadata to facilitate the ASSETS search
 * Provide an example of a possible structured Asset Metadata and additional links for reference